biocompute-objects/BCO_Documentation/BCO_Spec_V1.2.md

-For more information, see the project description on the **[FDA Extramural Researc**h](http://www.fda.gov/ScienceResearch/SpecialTopics/RegulatoryScience/ucm491893.htm) page.
+For more information, see the project description on the [FDA Extramural Research](https://www.fda.gov/ScienceResearch/SpecialTopics/RegulatoryScience/ucm227223.htm) page.

 ### 1.2.1 Limitations of the initial effort